 Data on population, number of occupied housing units, and retail/non-retail employment for the base year 2018 and the horizon year 2050 have been distributed to the 534 Traffic Analysis Zones (TAZs) that comprise the model area.
 TAZs are geographic areas (polygons) that divide a planning region into similar areas of land use and travel activity and act as a simplification of origin and destination points within the community.
 TAZs are different in each community and can change in size over time.
-TAZs are established to obtain a meaningful representation of traffic behavior.
-A map with the TAZ's for Jackson area is presented on the following page.
+They are established to obtain a meaningful representation of traffic behavior.
+A map of Jackson's TAZ's is on the following page.

-The base year SE data was obtained based on information from the 2018 American Community Survey (ACS) 5-Year Estimate and from the MDOT employment list which contains the number of employees, the sector, and the geolocation of businesses residing within the Jackson MPO.
+The base year socio-economic (SE) data was obtained based on information from the 2018 American Community Survey (ACS) 5-Year Estimate and from the MDOT employment list which contains the number of employees, the sector, and the geolocation of businesses residing within the Jackson MPO.
 This "master list" of data is purchased by MDOT from two database sources: InfoGroup (a InfoUSA Company) and Hoovers (a Dunn-Bradstreet Company).